cpit405/js-slides/slides.md

 - Comparison Operators: `==`, `!=`, `===`, `!==`, `<`, `>`, `<=`, `>=`
   - `==` and `!=` loose equality (compare values): will perform a type conversion when comparing two values
   - `===` and `!==` strict equality (compare values and types): will perform comparison but without type conversion.
+  - The spread operator `...` to unpack array elements into individual elements

 ---
 layout: center